deszczowy/river/doc/BACKLOG.md

 - alarm to set if you want to be inform when to stop writing session

 ### UI
-- (left) main menu.
-[Esc] key, button maybe.
-Simple with buttons, actions on keys.
-Buttons with pointer cursor and hover - simple and weby vibe.
-Option name + key
+- main menu items - option name + key
 - statusbar center panel - description for menu, sidenote and preview
 - statusbar left panel - project name + "#"'s count
 - options dialog